-Then, cut butternut squash into cubes, toss with a little oil, salt, pepper and pumpkin pie spice.
+Then cut the butternut squash into cubes, toss with avocado oil, salt, pepper and pumpkin pie spice.

-Spread those chunks of butternut squash out onto a large sheet pan, with lots of room around ’em, so they roast versus ‘sweat’.
+Spread those chunks of butternut squash out onto a large sheet pan, with lots of room around them, so they roast up nicely.

-After turning halfway through, roast a little more and then, when they’re done, they’ll look golden, caramelized and simply delicious!
+After stirring halfway through cooking, roast a little more.
+When they’re done, they’ll look golden, caramelized and simply delicious!

-If you want to have a ‘sweet and savoury’ situation going, you can mix in a little cayenne powder or smoked paprika.
+- If you enjoy sweet and savoury combinations, you can mix in a little ground cayenne pepper or smoked paprika.

 Stay tuned for an upcoming recipe using these roasted butternut squash cubes.

-If you make this butternut squash side dish, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this oven-roasted butternut squash recipe, be sure to leave a comment below!

 Roasted Butternut Squash Cubes